umbraco/UmbracoDocs/Umbraco-Cloud/Frequently-Asked-Questions/index.md

 ### Does Umbraco Cloud support Let's Encrypt certificates?

-Yes, we have now launched [Umbraco Latch](../Set-Up/Manage-Domains/Umbraco-Latch) which automates the process of installing and renewing Let's Encrypt certificates, all new sites are automatically setup with a Let's Encyrpt certificate and HTTPS enabled by default.
+Yes.
+And our own service [Umbraco Latch](../Set-Up/Manage-Domains/Umbraco-Latch) automates the process of installing and renewing Let's Encrypt certificates.
+All new sites are automatically setup with a Let's Encyrpt certificate and HTTPS enabled by default.

 ### Does Umbraco Cloud support http/2?